Luk-kar/Resize-Elements-PS-toolset/CONTRIBUTING.md

    build.
 2. Update the [README.md][READ] with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. Update the [Flow Diagram][Diagram] with details of changes of flow.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+3. Increase the version numbers in any examples files and the [README.md][READ] to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.